SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/feather-river/feather-hallprint.md

 **Provisional or QC data** Data is QC

 **Sampling Location:** Some tags have a acoustic location attribute.
+All fish are tagged on the Feather River.

 **Data Contact:** [Byron Mache](mailto:Byron.Mache@water.ca.gov)

-Each fish is given two tags.
+Note fron Byron: Each fish is given two tags.
 The `second_tag_number` is NA if the first tag and the second tag have the same number.

 ## Access Cloud Data